krhebbar/airdrop-template/README.md

 - Rename `Makefile.variable.example` to `Makefile.variable`.
 - In `Makefile.variable` set the slug of your organization, and your email.

-NOTE: The current manifest demonstrates usage with a dynamic keyring (Basic Freshdesk Connection) as an example.
-If you're testing with basic Freshdesk dynamic keyring, you can leave it as is.
-Otherwise, update this field with the appropriate connection type configuration.
+NOTE: Update this field with the appropriate connection type configuration.

 4\.
 Build the Snap-in using the following command: